Diechel/esp8266_p1meter/README.md

-# Esp8266_p1meter
+# ESP8266 P1 Meter
-Software for the ESP2866 that sends P1 smart meter data to an mqtt broker (with OTA firmware updates)
+Software for the ESP2866 that sends P1 smart meter data to an MQTT broker (with OTA firmware updates).

+I personally don't own a "smart" P1 meter but a friend of mine does.

 # About this fork